Cargill/vela-aws-credentials/DOCS.md

 ## Description

-With OpenID Connect (OIDC), you can configure your pipeline to request a short-lived set of AWS credentials from AWS.
+With OpenID Connect (OIDC), you can configure your pipeline to request a short-lived set of credentials from AWS.

 Source Code: https://github.com/Cargill/vela-aws-credentials